Bea Priestley: Other media

 Priestley made her video game debut in Fire Pro Wrestling World as part of the STARDOM DLC.
 She made her WWE game debut in the Revel with Wyatt Pack on WWE 2K23 and in WWE 2K24.

 Personal life

 Priestley was diagnosed with a brain tumor when she was 14 years old.
 She underwent surgery to remove it at 18 years old.

 From 2017 to 2021, she was in a relationship with Will Ospreay.
 In 2022, she started dating fellow professional wrestler Riley Osborne.

-On 19 December 2023, Priestley announced on her Instagram page that she and Terry are engaged.
+On 19 December 2023, Priestley announced on her Instagram page that she and Osborne are engaged.
 On 26 July 2024, the two got married.